Appointments, Policies, and FAQ

 Yes!
 You may schedule two back-to-back appointments for longer papers or papers for which you would like to address more significant questions or larger numbers of questions.

-You may cancel an appointment at any time up until four hours before your scheduled appointment start time.
-Just visit our schedule here to cancel: valpo.mywconline.com Canceling early allows other students to sign up for the appointment time.
+You may cancel an appointment up to four hours before your scheduled appointment start time.
+Just visit our schedule at MyWCOnline, click on your appointment, and then in the pop-up, choose to cancel the appointment.
+Canceling early allows other students to sign up for the appointment time.

-If you are 10 minutes or more late for an appointment, do not come to your appointment, or attempt to cancel an appointment with short notice, your appointment will be counted as a “missed” or “no-show” appointment.
-After three missed appointments, your Writing Center account will be disabled, and you will no longer be able to make appointments.
-You may still visit the Writing Center for walk-in appointments, but to schedule an appointment in advance, you must contact the director to discuss your account.
+If you are more than 10 minutes late for an appointment, do not show up to your appointment, or attempt to cancel an appointment with short notice (see above), your appointment will be counted as a “missed” or “no-show” appointment.
+After three missed appointments, your Writing Center account will be disabled and you will no longer be able to make appointments.
+You may still visit the Writing Center for walk-in appointments, but to schedule an appointment in advance, you must contact the Writing Center Coordinator at firstname.lastname@example.org to discuss your account.